Take a rectangle of paper and fold it in half, and half again, to make four smaller rectangles. How many different ways can you fold it up?

-What is the best way to shunt these carriages so that each train
+What is the best way to shunt these carriages so that each train can continue its journey?

 10 space travellers are waiting to board their spaceships.
 There are two rows of seats in the waiting room.
 Using the rules, where are they all sitting?
 Can you find all the possible ways?

 Can you shunt the trucks so that the Cattle truck and the Sheep truck change places and the Engine is back on the main line?

 Arrange 9 red cubes, 9 blue cubes and 9 yellow cubes into a large 3 by 3 cube.
 No row or column of cubes must contain two cubes of the same colour.

 Building up a simple Celtic knot.
 Try the interactivity or download the cards or have a go on squared paper.

 How many models can you find which obey these rules?

 These practical challenges are all about making a 'tray' and covering it with paper.